Hawke's Bay Regional Council Protects New Zealand Lands and Waterways with Nintex

 - To learn firsthand how Hawke's Bay Regional Council (HBRC) is protecting the New Zealand environment visit https://www.nintex.com/case-study/hawkes-bay-regional-council/ to see a video of employees in action in the office and in the field leveraging the workflow automation, digital forms and mobile app capabilities of the Nintex platform.

-In 2010, HBRC's quality department implemented Nintex Promapp® for process mapping and management to help the organisation better understand its processes and improve them.
-As an ISO 9001 organisation, appropriate process documentation and management is critical to HBRC's operations.
-Leveraging Nintex Promapp helps the regional council maintain and update the hundreds of processes applicable to the organisation's ISO compliance.
+In 2010, HBRC's quality department implemented Nintex Promapp® for process mapping and management to help the organization better understand its processes and improve them.
+As an ISO 9001 organization, appropriate process documentation and management is critical to HBRC's operations.
+Leveraging Nintex Promapp helps the regional council maintain and update the hundreds of processes applicable to the organization's ISO compliance.

 "We use Nintex Promapp to help us do things once and do them right," says Olivia Giraud-Burrell, Business Analyst at HBRC.
 "We train our staff to use Nintex Promapp not only to read through processes, but to also provide feedback.
 With Nintex Promapp, we can all contribute to process excellence."